What is heroin?

 If you believe that you may need treatment, understand that you are not alone.
 The Council on Chemical Abuse can assist you in determining your next step towards recovery.
-Click here to contact us and request more information or call COCA at (610) 376-8669.
+Click here to contact us and request more information or call our office at (610) 376-8669.

 Does someone I know have a problem with heroin?

 Drug abuse is not always as obvious as portrayed in the media.
 Educating yourself on the signs and symptoms of drug abuse may lead you to question a coworker, friend, or family member’s physical and behavioral characteristics.

 Behavioral Signs of heroin use